aspose-total/Aspose.Total-Products/total/en/cpp/conversion/powerpoint-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POWERPOINT to XLSM via C++ or Online App" h2="POWERPOINT  to XLSM File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert POWERPOINT file to XLSM within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export POWERPOINT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLSM.
+<h2>Why to Convert</h2>

+Converting a PowerPoint file to XLSM format can be beneficial in many ways.
+XLSM is a Microsoft Excel macro-enabled file format, which allows users to store macros, scripts, and other types of programming code.
+This makes it easier to automate tasks and create complex spreadsheets.
+Additionally, XLSM files are more secure than other file formats, as they can be password-protected and encrypted.

+<h2>How Aspose.Total Helps for PowerPoint to XLSM Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate, and convert various file formats within C++ applications.
+It includes Aspose.Slides for C++ and Aspose.Cells for C++, which can be used to convert a PowerPoint file to XLSM.

+The process of conversion is simple and straightforward.
+Firstly, Aspose.Slides for C++ can be used to export the PowerPoint file to HTML.
+After that, Aspose.Cells for C++ Spreadsheet Programming API can be used to convert the HTML file to XLSM.
+This API provides a wide range of features, such as the ability to read and write Excel files, create charts, and apply formulas.
+It also supports a variety of file formats, including XLSM, XLSX, CSV, and ODS.

+Aspose.Total for C++ is a reliable and efficient solution for converting PowerPoint files to XLSM.
+It is easy to use and provides a wide range of features that make it suitable for a variety of applications.
+Furthermore, it is available as a free trial, so developers can test it before making a purchase.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}